 Around day 10 or 11 of your mandatory 14-day quarantine period, contact your nearest COVID-19 Assessment Centre and ask to schedule your COVID-19 test on day 14 of your quarantine.

 Results can take up to 48 hours and you

 must remain in self-isolation/quarantine while awaiting your results.
-It is suggested you try to book your appointment on day 11 or 12.

 If you have questions or cannot find a centre near you, please let us know.